 1995-1997: Artists Rep launches its first capital campaign for a new facility.
-Two years and $1.2 million later, Artists Rep moved into the Alder St. space, with a 220–seat black box theatre, administrative offices, a green room and dressing rooms, set–building shop, wardrobe room and rehearsal hall.
+Two years and $1.2 million later, Artists Rep moves into the Alder St. space, with a 220–seat black box theatre, administrative offices, a green room and dressing rooms, set–building shop, wardrobe room, and rehearsal hall.

-1997: A tour of Pakistan includes an Artists Rep production which represents the United States in an international play festival on human rights.
+1997: A tour of Pakistan includes an Artists Rep production, representing the United States in an international play festival on human rights.

 2002: Artists Rep launches its Second Stage season, with off-site productions to complement its Main Stage season on Alder St.